WordPress/openverse/docs/projects/README.md

 > users, the project should be rolled back immediately, regardless of the
 > evaluation period.

+### After Completion (`status: Success`, `status: Reverted`)

 Finally, the team should take some time to reflect on the project.
-A project-speficis retrospective should be held between the contributors and stakeholders of the project.
+A project-specific retrospective should be held between the contributors and stakeholders of the project.

 If the evaluation period of a project is longer than one week, consider holding the retrospective _before_ the project is resolved.
 It is important that a retrospective is timely and happens as close to the experience of a project as possible.

+This may also be a time to make any marketing or other public announcements about a project, if relevant.
+Marketing and communications work should be scoped in the earlier project stages but is likely to be implemented here.

 ## Managing and working with projects